Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 before this, they get shot with an arrow by the healer npc

-get shot with an arrow
+get shot with an arrow which misses Salina.

 combat order:
 healer, chron, wizard, aki, hunter, marcus, rat